 Discover more: 6 Solutions for Smelly Feet

 InfectionsHydrogen peroxide can aid in the fight against fungal and other skin infections.
 You can apply it directly to the area that’s troubling you several times a day.

 Mites can accumulate in areas where you least expect or notice them, and they can cause your health to really deteriorate.
 To rid your home of mites, make a mixture of half hydrogen peroxide and half water, and spray any spots where you think you might have mites.

 ToothbrushYour toothbrush can harbor all kinds of germs that can eventually harm your health.
 To clean it, all you need to do is soak it in a little hydrogen peroxide.

-If you want your hair to lighten a shade or two, mix 3% hydrogen with equal part water and spray onto your hair after your shower.
-The change isn’t too drastic, and it will look natural.
+If you want your hair to lighten a shade or two, mix 3% hydrogen with equal parts of water and spray onto your hair after showering.
+The change isn’t too drastic, and it will still look natural.

 We hope you liked our article! for more information on hydrogen peroxide click below!